alecthepilot/PythonExamples/README.md

 get_flights.py: queries an API to obtain flight information for Gatwick Airport

-for i loop: prints "hello github 100 times as its part of a for loop
+for i loop.py: prints "hello github" 100 times as its part of a for loop